-6.20.2.
+6.21.2.
 Contents of E2fsprogs

-Installed programs: badblocks, chattr, compile_et, debugfs, dumpe2fs, e2fsck, e2image, e2initrd_helper, e2label, e2undo, filefrag, fsck.ext2, fsck.ext3, fsck.ext4, fsck.ext4dev, logsave, lsattr, mk_cmds, mke2fs, mkfs.ext2, mkfs.ext3, mkfs.ext4, mkfs.ext4dev, mklost+found, resize2fs, and tune2fs badblocks Searches a device (usually a disk partition) for bad blocks chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com_err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext2 file system data to a file e2initrd_helper Prints the FS type of a given filesystem, given either a device name or label e2label Displays or changes the file system label on the ext2 file system present on a given device e2undo Replays the undo log undo_log for an ext2/ext3/ext4 filesystem found on a device.
+Installed programs: badblocks, chattr, compile_et, debugfs, dumpe2fs, e2freefrag, e2fsck, e2image, e2initrd_helper, e2label, e2undo, filefrag, fsck.ext2, fsck.ext3, fsck.ext4, fsck.ext4dev, logsave, lsattr, mk_cmds, mke2fs, mkfs.ext2, mkfs.ext3, mkfs.ext4, mkfs.ext4dev, mklost+found, resize2fs, and tune2fs

+Installed libraries: libcom_err.{a,so}, libe2p.{a,so}, libext2fs.{a,so} and libss.{a,so} badblocks Searches a device (usually a disk partition) for bad blocks chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com_err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2freefrag Reports free space fragmentation information e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext2 file system data to a file e2initrd_helper Prints the FS type of a given filesystem, given either a device name or label e2label Displays or changes the file system label on the ext2 file system present on a given device e2undo Replays the undo log undo log for an ext2/ext3/ext4 filesystem found on a device.
 This can be used to undo a failed operation by an e2fsprogs program.

-Installed libraries: libcom_err.{a,so}, libe2p.{a,so}, libext2fs.{a,so} and libss.{a,so} filefrag Reports on how badly fragmented a particular file might be fsck.ext2 By default checks ext2 file systems.
-This is a hard link to fsck. fsck.ext3 By default checks ext3 file systems.
-This is a hard link to fsck. fsck.ext4 By default checks ext4 file systems.
-This is a hard link to fsck.
+Installed directory: /usr/include/e2p, /usr/include/et, /usr/include/ext2fs, /usr/include/ss, /usr/share/et, filefrag Reports on how badly fragmented a particular file might be fsck.ext2 By default checks ext2 file systems.
+This is a hard link to e2fsck. fsck.ext3 By default checks ext3 file systems.
+This is a hard link to e2fsck. fsck.ext4 By default checks ext4 file systems.
+This is a hard link to e2fsck.